-Apart from creating new users, the Climsoft administrator can change the Password and also the User Role of any user.
-To change the password for the selected user, the new password must be entered and confirmed in the Password and Confirm Password boxes respectively then click Update button.
+Apart from creating new users, the Climsoft administrator can change the password and also the User Role of any user.
+To change the password for the selected user, the new password must be entered and confirmed in the Password box and Confirm Password boxes respectively and click Update button.
 The user role is changed by selecting the new one from the user Role list box then click the buttons Update and Refresh Privileges in that order.

-Any user can change his/her own password via the menu item "Change own password" on the Welcome form in Figure 8.
+Any user can change his/her own password via the menu item "Change own password" on the Welcome form.